pranav-infrabuild/DevOps_Interview_Questions/Technical Based  /Terraform.md

-### Question 1: What is the purpose of the terraform plan command?
+hmm### Question 1: What is the purpose of the terraform plan command?
 <details>
 - The terraform plan command is used to create an execution plan.
 It shows what actions Terraform will take to achieve the desired state defined in the configuration files.
 This includes: